0xjac/master-thesis/chapters/02-ethereum.md

 Note that the solidity compiler will automatically generate getter functions for public state variables that is view functions with the same names as the variables return the value of the state variables.
 For example in the listing \ref{lst:owner}, the Solidity compiler will generate a getter named `owner()` for the public state variable `owner`.

+### The `require` Instruction

+The Solidity instruction `require` reverts the transaction if its parameter is false and continues the execution if the parameter is true.
+Most commonly, a condition is evaluated and passed as a parameter to `require`.
+If the condition is false, `require` will call the `REVERT` \gls{evm} opcode which stops the execution of the transaction without consuming all of the gas and revert the state changes.

+### The `msg` Variable

+The `msg` variable is globally available and contains multiple attributes:

+\begin{description}
+\item[msg.data]: The complete call data in \texttt{bytes}.
+\item[msg.gas]: The remaining gas available for the transaction as an unsigned integer (\texttt{uint}).
+\item[msg.sender]: The address of the sender of the message (i.e. the current call).
+\item[msg.sig]: The first four bytes of the call data (i.e. the function identifier) in \texttt{bytes4}.
+\item[msg.value]: The number of wei sent with the message as an unsigned integer (\texttt{uint}).
+\end{description}

+Note that the attributes---including `msg.sender` and `msg.value`---can change for external calls.
+This means, for example, that if a regular account Alice, calls a contract Carlos, Carlos will see Alice's address as the `msg.sender`.
+Next if Carlos makes a call to Carole, another contract, Carole will see the address of Carlos---not Alice---as the `msg.sender`.

 ### Fallback Function